SAFEHR-data/safehr-data/_posts/2024-11-05-sphere-ppl-agm.md

 author: Steve Harris
 ---

-UCLH and the SAFEHR team have been invited to join the SPHERE-PPL Annual General Meeting.
+UCLH and the SAFehr team have been invited to join the SPHERE-PPL Annual General Meeting.
 This full-day event will bring together experts in a range of fields from industry, academia, and government to discuss cutting-edge research and explore collaborative opportunities within health.

 Meeting participants will: